Here I share some health conscious/copper & gut friendly recipes that I have developed, that are quite delicious indeed.

 –Fresh organic lemon juice (I actually just found a bottled form or organic lemon juice to add to the convenient factor – it is in the juice aisle of most grocery stores and is by Santa Cruz Organics)

-My family jokes with me that it’s rather hilarious that I consider “splurging” to be eating a little more fruit than normal, but hey!
+My friends joke with me that it’s rather hilarious that I consider “splurging” to be eating a little more fruit than normal, but hey!
 That’s my deal and I’m sticking to it 🙂

 -Organic no sugar added apple juice